How Much House Can I Afford?

 - Higher income—Although increasing income is easier said than done, it can culminate in the most drastic change in a borrower's ability to purchase a certain home.
 Large increases in salary immediately have large impacts on DTI ratios.
 Acquiring a higher income usually involves differing combinations of achieving higher education, improving skills, networking, constant job searching, and typically lots of hard work.

-Working towards achieving many or even all of these things will increase a household's success rate in qualifying for the purchase of a home in accordance with lenders' standards of qualifications.
+Working towards achieving one or more of these will increase a household's success rate in qualifying for the purchase of a home in accordance with lenders' standards of qualifications.
 If these prove to be difficult, home-buyers can maybe consider less expensive homes.
 Some people find better luck moving to different cities.
 If not, there are various housing assistance programs at the local level, though these are geared more towards low-income households.
 Renting is a viable alternative to owning a home, and it may be helpful to rent for the time being in order to set up a better buying situation in the future.
 For more information about or to do calculations involving rent, please visit the Rent Calculator.